-– No one really knows where the name Oreo came from.
+– No one really knows where the name Oreo came from; the official origin has never been definitively confirmed, which fuels fan theories.

-– If you laid 289,646 beside each other in a row, they would be the same length as the Confederation Bridge that links Prince Edward Island with New Brunswick.
+– Lining up 289,646 Oreos end to end would equal the length of the Confederation Bridge linking Prince Edward Island and New Brunswick.

-– Last year, NASA launched a nanosattelite called O/OREOS into space to study the origins of life in the universe.
-Funny enough, the name has nothing to do with the cookie.
-It stands for Organism/Organic Exposure to Orbital Stresses.
+– In space news, a nanosatellite named O/OREOS was launched to study how life might endure orbital stresses; the name has nothing to do with cookies and stands for Organism/Organic Exposure to Orbital Stresses.

-– Oreo is an international cookie, with the Green Tea Ice Cream flavour in China, a banana dulce de leche in Argentina, and Blueberry Ice Cream flavour in the Philippines.
+– Oreo travels worldwide with localized flavors, including Green Tea Ice Cream in China, banana dulce de leche in Argentina, and Blueberry Ice Cream in the Philippines.

 Ingredients: